 Luckily, more and more regulators are creating legal frameworks for how to deal with privacy, including the game-changing legal framework known as General Data Protection Regulation (GDPR).
 GDPR gives citizens more rights surrounding how their personal information is processed by businesses and other entities.

-One of those rights — the right to access - entitles people to learn what your organization knows about them and how you use that information.
-This is called subject access.
-The California Consumer Privacy Act (CCPA) established similar rights.
+One of those rights — the right of access, or “subject access” — allows the public to learn what your organization knows about them and how you use that information.
+A person can submit a data subject access request (DSAR) to an entity and, upon receipt, the entity must provide respective information.
+The California Consumer Privacy Act (CCPA), and its follow-up, the California Privacy Rights Act (CPRA), uphold similar rights.

 “A data subject should have the right of access to personal data which have been collected concerning him or her, and to exercise that right easily and at reasonable intervals, in order to be aware of, and verify, the lawfulness of the processing.”

-Section 2 of the CCPA also establishes a similar right:
+Here’s how the CCPA explains a similar right:

 “[...]
 It is the intent of the Legislature to further Californians’ right to privacy by giving consumers an effective way to control their personal information, by ensuring the following rights: [...]
 (4) The right of Californians to access their personal information.”

 In short?
 When a person (or “data subject”) submits a DSAR — which they can do at any time — your organization must respond with a copy of any information you have on the subject.

 DSARs aren’t new; organizations and governments have used them for years.
 But recent consumer data privacy regulations introduced several changes that made it easier for individuals to make requests.
 The changes go a long way toward transparency in data processing, but they can create challenges for companies and organizations.